garcia-sonia/Rock-Paper-Scissors/README.md

 -	The background is a Clip Art png image of a beach scene which goes well with the seaside theme.
 -	The background fills the screen and the game is fully visible over the background at a glance without the need to scroll up or down as scrolling would make the game less intuitive and more difficult to interact with by young children.
-- The background is styled with a fixed background attachment and a centered position for optimal display in all screen sizes.
+- The background is styled with a fixed background attachment and a centred position for optimal display in all screen sizes.

 ![Screenshot of background image](docs/images/background_image_rps.png)